Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Discussion

-In this section, we discuss interpretation of the results found so far.
-First, we focus our attention on the origin of the negative coefficient observed in the generator for the partial trace evolution.
-We then make several remarks on roles of the gauge degree of freedom.
 We have seen that it is the violation of complete positivity that causes a non-Lindblad form of the generator.
-In the formulation presented in Sec.$\,$\ref{sec:AE}, this is generally the case for the partial trace $\mathcal{L}_s^{G=0}$ (and also for any gauge choice as long as the gauge superoperator $G$ preserves the Hermitian property and trace).
 The generator is given by a Lindbladian if and only if the time evolution map satisfies the semigroup relation and is a Kraus map.
 The semigroup relation is guaranteed because the slow dynamics is restricted on an invariant manifold exactly.
 The Hermitian and trace preservations are also satisfied generally.
-This can be seen from the definition of $\mathcal{L}_s^{G=0}$ (see Eq.$\,$(\ref{eq:AE_Ln})) together with the fact that $\mathcal{L}_A^{+}$ is a Hermitian and trace preserving map (see Eq.$\,$(\ref{eq:vect_MPinverse_exp_op})).
 Complete positivity, however, is a nontrivial condition and it can be violated as we have seen in the previous sections.
-We recall that not only complete positivity but even positivity of the time evolution map can be violated as shown with the qudit-qubit example in Sec.$\,$\ref{sec:Diag}.
-In this case, the density matrix acquires a negative eigenvalue depending on the initial state, and thus the result cannot be interpreted physically.
+We recall that not only complete positivity but even positivity of the time evolution map can be violated as shown with the qubit-qutrit example in Sec.$\,$\ref{sec:Diag}.
+In this case, the density matrix acquires a negative eigenvalue depending on the initial state, and thus the result cannot be interpreted physically on $\rho_B$ alone.

 In addition, we stress that the complete positivity violation is not an artifact caused by truncating the series expansion at a finite order.
 With the qubit-qutrit example presented in Sec.$\,$\ref{sec:Diag}, we have seen that the negative coefficient in front of a dissipator appears even in all-order analysis.
-For the oscillator-qubit example in Sec.$\,$\ref{sec:JC}, contributions higher than the fourth-order only correct the values of $1/T_1$ and $1/T_2$ in Eq.$\,$(\ref{eq:JC_CPinequality}).
-Thus, for small enough $|g|/\gamma$, they cannot cure the violation of the inequality at the fourth-order.
+For the oscillator-qubit example in Sec.$\,$\ref{sec:JC}, contributions higher than the fourth-order bring corrections to the spectrum of $\mathcal{L}_s$.
+However, those corrections cannot restore complete positivity.
+This can be seen from the condition Eq.$\,$(\ref{eq:damposc.4thL_CPinequality}) for complete positivity given in Appendix \ref{app:damposc.4thL}.
+These observations differ from the argument in \cite{Muller17}, where the authors derived a non-Lindblad master equation in a fourth-order perturbation calculation applied to a Hamiltonian system and speculated that the deviation from the Lindblad form could be attributed to the truncation in the perturbation series.